vasilisanagno/Meme-Generation-App/README.md

 - **Save and Clear Canvas:**
   - Option to save the edited meme in jpeg format.
-  - Clear canvas feature for trying different filters.
+  - Clear canvas feature for trying different filters and algorithms.

-## Available Filters and Features
+## Available Filters and Algorithms

 1. **Gaussian Blur Filter:**
    - Blurs the image using a Gaussian filter.